Alexh1972/Rizzder-Web-Server/README.md

 * Frontend frustrating problems:
   * Scroll-bar problems: Sometimes, on the HTML pages the scroll-bar wouldn't work.
 To fix this we had to introduce a new field for the css elements `overflow:auto`

+* PyCharm frustrations:
+   * In some moments, on one of our colleagues computer, PyCharm just didn't want to start and when it started it took aproximately 10 minutes.
+   * We couldn't fix this problem, so the result of this issue can be seen in some commit messages (<b>I hate PyCharm</b>).